albertase/alx-pre_course/0x01-git/README.md

-My first readme in a new repo
+My first readme in a new repos